 A simple Acknowledgement of Country poster to display in your classroom.

-Participating in an Acknowledgement of Country is an effective way of helping students develop awareness and respect for the ongoing relationship that Aboriginal and Torres Strait Islander peoples (the traditional custodians) have with their land.
+Participating in an Acknowledgement of Country is an effective way of helping students develop awareness and respect for the ongoing relationship that Aboriginal and Torres Strait Islander peoples (the Traditional Custodians) have with their land.
 The practice can be done by anyone, at any time.

 The simple wording on this poster could be recited by students each day as a way of acknowledging that their learning is taking place on traditional Aboriginal or Torres Strait Islander land.
+This is also one way of addressing the cross-curricular priority of Aboriginal and Torres Strait Islander Histories and Culture.

 Download the editable MS Word version to change the text on the poster and acknowledge the specific language group whose land your class is on.